 Limited Company / Subsidiary or Branch in Estonia?

-Foreign companies establishing a legal entity in Estonia usually choose a private limited liability company, known locally as an osaühing, or OÜ andoperating under the Companies Act, regulated by the Commercial Code.
-This is the ideal format for Small and Medium Enterprises (SMEs) and start-ups as a means to establishing a foothold in the economy.
+Foreign companies establishing a legal entity in Estonia usually choose a private limited liability company, known locally as an osaühing, or OÜ and operating under the Companies Act, regulated by the Commercial Code.
+This is the ideal format for Small and Medium Enterprises (SMEs) and start-ups as a means to establish a foothold in the economy.

-Another option for foreign companies is to open a branch, known as an eesti filial, but this not a separate legal entity under the Commercial Code and the parent company remains liable for its debts and any legal issues.
+Another option for foreign companies is to open a branch, known as an Eesti filial, but this is not a separate legal entity under the Commercial Code and the parent company remains liable for its debts and any legal issues.